joshisworking/fine-recovery-webapp/README.md

-# Simulated Fine Recovery Project (Work in Progress)
+# Simulated Fine Recovery Project

 ## Overview

-This project is a work in progress, aiming to create a Simulated Fine Recovery System for managing court fines and payments.
+A basic Fine Recovery System for managing court fines and payments.
 It simulates the process of tracking and recovering fines for different subjects (individuals or entities) within various courthouses.

+The implementation is separated between client and server modules.
+The server is a simple REST API using Express.
+The client frontend is a React application, implemented with TypeScript.
+See [client](/client/README.md) and [server](/server/README.md) READMEs for more details.

+New users can register to use the application.
+Once logged in, a JSON Web Token is generated and sent to the server with each request.
+If valid, the server returns the data.
+Otherwise, the server returns a 403 response and the client sends the user to the login page.

 ## Technologies Used

 - Backend: Node.js, Express.js
 - Frontend: React with TypeScript
-- Authentication: JSON Web Tokens (JWT)
+- Authentication: JSON Web Token (JWT)

+## Instructions

+Prerequisites: This project uses Node.js and the npm package manager.
+To install Node.js, visit [nodejs.org](https://nodejs.org)

+1. Clone the repository
+2. Set up the database
+   1. Execute the statements in `fine-recovery-webapp/database/create_tables.sql` to create the `fines` database and its tables
+   2. Optionally, execute the statements in `fine-recovery-webapp/database/add_sample_data.sql` to add sample data
+3. Set up the Server
+   1. Create a `.env` file under the `fine-recovery-webapp/server` folder.
+Add the following fields, replacing the brackets with the applicable values:
+      - DB_USER='[ YOUR DATABASE USERNAME ]'
+      - DB_PASSWORD='[ YOUR DATABASE PASSWORD ]'
+      - DB_HOST='[ YOUR DATABASE HOSTNAME ]'
+      - DB_NAME='fines'
+      - JWT_SECRET='[ ENTER ARBITRARY STRING FOR JWT SECRET ]'
+   2. Open a terminal to `fine-recovery-webapp/server`
+   3. Install the required dependencies by running the `npm install` command
+   4. Start the server using `npm start`
+4. Set up the client
+   1. Open a new terminal to `fine-recovery-webapp/client`
+   2. Install the required dependencies by running the `npm install` command
+   3. Start the client using `npm start`

 ## Database Setup

-This project includes a `database` folder that contains the necessary files for setting up the database:
+This project includes a `database` folder that contains the necessary files for setting up the database.
+MySQL was used for developing this project.

 - `create_tables.sql`: This file contains necessary SQL to create the tables for the fine recovery system.
-- `add_sample_data.sql`: For testing purposes, the `add_sample_data.sql` contains insert statements to populate the database with sample records.
+- `add_sample_data.sql`: Sample data to populate the database to begin testing.

 **Note**: The names and details used in the `add_sample_data.sql` file were generated programmatically and are fictional.
 They do not represent real individuals or entities.